 Other research and teaching interests

-Susan’s main research interests are in translational research which aims to provide a robust and relevant inter-disciplinary evidence base to inform inter-sectoral public policy related to improving the health of the population.
+Susan’s research interests are in life course epidemiology, statistical methods for life course research and translational research.
+Together these interests combine to develop and provide a robust and relevant inter-disciplinary evidence base to inform inter-sectoral public policy to improve population health.

-She also enjoys teaching medical students and is part of a group of clinicians who are increasing the population health presence in the undergraduate medical curriculum.
+She enjoys teaching medical students and represents the School of Population Health on the MBChB BoS to ensure that population health learning objectives are embedded in the undergraduate medical curriculum.

 Selected publications and creative works (Research Outputs)

-Other University of Auckland co-authors: Jacqueline Ramke, Cameron Grant, Arier Lee
+Other University of Auckland co-authors: Jacqueline Ramke, Cameron Grant, Arier Lee, Paul Hofman